-Shiva was stricken with grief.
+The immolation of Sati struck Shiva with grief.
 He had lost his beloved Sati.
-So Shiva rendered a terrible “Tandava” or dance of destruction, and the more Shiva danced, the more destruction arose.
-Widespread destruction and death were let loose in the subsequent days.
-Out of grief and anger, Shiva carried Sati’s body and roamed around the universe with it.
-Vishnu had the body cut into 51 body parts which fell on Earth to become holy spots to Shakti Peeths.
+So Shiva rendered a terrible “Tandava”, or dance of destruction, and the more Shiva danced, the more destruction ensued.
+His Tandava caused widespread destruction and death over the following days.
+Out of grief and anger from his loss, Shiva carried Sati’s body and roamed around the universe with it.
+Vishnu had the body cut into 51 body parts which fell onto Earth to become holy spots to Shakti Peeths.
 These 51 holy places today commemorate, as various Shakti Temples, the loss that Shiva experienced in losing Sati.

 Jesus teaches through lens of ‘loss’

-Jesus told several parables to show us how God feels and what He does when he loses even one of us.
+Jesus told several parables to show us how God feels and what He does so He will not lose even one of us.

 To feel the force of his teachings we must remember that holy people will often stay apart from those who are not so that they do not become unclean.
 They were seen as lost to impurity.
 This was true of the teachers of Dharma law in the time of Jesus.
 But Jesus had taught that our purity and cleanliness is foremost a matter of our hearts, and actively sought to be with those who were not ritually clean.
 Here is how the Gospel records both his association with those unclean and the reaction of the religious teachers.